 If your child finds it difficult not to look up, gently remind them by asking them, "Where do your eyes go when someone is talking to you?
 Always look for times to praise them when they remember to look at people when they are talking.
 You want to be kind and positive; shy children can often feel anxious.

 Practice making eye contact with you first in a safe and loving environment.
-Have your child describe a story while you play with a toy, close your eyes, or look around but NOT at them.
+Have your child describe a story while you play with a toy, close your eyes, or look around, but NOT at them.
 Then, have them share another story; this time, make eye contact while they are speaking.
 Afterward, talk about how it made them feel in each instance.

 Using Good Manners

-Good manners are more than just minding your "Please," and Thank you."
-It is about being polite and courteous, like not interrupting or talking with your mouth full.
-Using good manners, whether while eating and speaking, at home, or in public, is also about respect.
-Greeting people like family, friends, or visitors with a "Hi" or "Hello" makes them feel welcome and appreciated.
-Let's not forget the importance of "I'm sorry" and Excuse me."
+Using good manners, whether at home or in public, is about respectGreeting people like family, friends, or visitors with a “Hi” or “Hello” makes them feel welcome and appreciated.
+Let’s not forget the importance of “I’m sorry” and Excuse me.”

 We realize that teaching good manners can feel like an endless battle.
 However, when your child is polite and courteous, it makes others want to be around them.
-Furthermore, they are more likely to be invited places if they are respectful, gracious, and well-behaved.
+Furthermore, they are more likely to be invited to go places if they are respectful, gracious, and well-behaved.

 Better yet, practice with these fun social-emotional activities for preschoolers and toddlers below.

-Emotional and Social Development Activities For Toddlers
+Social Skills For Toddlers Activities

-Social skills activities for toddlers are usually quite simple.
-Typically, before the age of three, toddlers rarely play cooperatively, but instead, they play alongside one another, enjoying each other's company.
 They are just beginning to engage in pretend play and like to imitate friends and adults.
 You see an increase in their independence, but they may still have some separation anxiety.
-For successful interaction, keep these general guidelines in mind when planning your social-emotional learning activities for toddlers.
+Remember these general guidelines when planning your social-emotional learning activities for toddlers for successful interaction.

 Hands Are Not For Hitting

-Not hitting, is a vital skill to learn, especially for toddlers.
+Not hitting is a vital skill to learn, especially for toddlers.
 You can create a song about what hands are for, including hand motions.
 Add things like Hands are for waving, clapping, drawing, hugging, and more.
-Look for more ideas in the "Hands Are Not For Hitting" book by Martine Agassi Ph.D.
+Look for more ideas in the “Hands Are Not For Hitting book by Martine Agassi, Ph.D.

 Red Light, Green Light For Toddlers